Focused Multipolar Stimulation for Hearing Loss

 The trial protocol does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial team or your doctor.

-What data supports the effectiveness of the treatment Focused Multipolar Stimulation (FMS) for hearing loss?
+What evidence suggests that the Focused Multipolar Stimulation strategy is effective for hearing loss?

 This trial is for adults over 18 with bilateral sensorineural hearing loss who are candidates for unilateral cochlear implantation, fluent in the speech testing language, and willing to follow study requirements.
 Excluded are those with acoustic nerve lesions, additional handicaps affecting evaluations, unrealistic expectations about the procedure's outcomes, or current participation in other interventional trials.